ablativusinstrumentis/languages-in-markdown/español.md

 # Silly goofy language notes for those interested (literally just me, im interested)
 Please excuse the fact that these arent in fact footnotes, I know how to do footnotes I just dont like the way they look in this case.
-ALSO THESE ARENT FOOTNOTES.
-THEY ARE JUST NOTES.
+ALSO THESE ARENT SUPPOSED TO BE FOOTNOTES.

 1: It was vulgar latin.
 Of course it was vulgar latin.
 [Here](http://spanishlinguist.us/2017/02/why-ser-and-ir-are-so-irregular/) [are](https://en.wiktionary.org/wiki/ir#Spanish) [some](https://en.wiktionary.org/wiki/ser#Spanish) [silly](https://qr.ae/psPVuu) [semi-related links](https://forum.wordreference.com/threads/ser-ir-preterite.512174/post-2902468) that dont reaaaaally answer the question but also i couldnt find anything better.